 Any-occupation disability insurance coverage kicks in only if you’re found to be unable to perform any job you’re reasonably qualified for.
 That’s why it’s key to know what kind of insurance you have.
 And understanding your options is just as important for any kind of insurance, whether it’s health insurance or homeowners insurance.

-While selecting appropriate insurance coverage is an important way to protect yourself against unforeseen circumstances, keeping a savings cushion in a cash management account is an important tactic, too.
+While selecting appropriate insurance coverage is an important way to protect yourself against unforeseen circumstances, keeping a savings cushion in a checking and savings account is an important tactic, too.
 For your other insurance needs, consider checking out SoFi Protect.
 SoFi Protect offers insurance plans for your home and car, plus life insurance plans to help you protect your loved ones in the future.

 Ladder policies are issued in New York by Allianz Life Insurance Company of New York, New York, NY (Policy form # MN-26) and in all other states and DC by Allianz Life Insurance Company of North America, Minneapolis, MN (Policy form # ICC20P-AZ100 and # P-AZ100).
 Only Allianz Life Insurance Company of New York is authorized to offer life insurance in the state of New York.
 Coverage and pricing is subject to eligibility and underwriting criteria.
 SoFi Agency and its affiliates do not guarantee the services of any insurance company.
 The California license number for SoFi Agency is 0L13077 and for Ladder is OK22568.
 Ladder, SoFi and SoFi Agency are separate, independent entities and are not responsible for the financial condition, business, or legal obligations of the other.
 Social Finance, Inc. (SoFi) and Social Finance Life Insurance Agency, LLC (SoFi Agency) do not issue, underwrite insurance or pay claims under LadderLifeTM policies.
 SoFi is compensated by Ladder for each issued term life policy.
 SoFi offers customers the opportunity to reach Ladder Insurance Services, LLC to obtain information about estate planning documents such as wills.
 Social Finance, Inc. (“SoFi”) will be paid a marketing fee by Ladder when customers make a purchase through this link.
 All services from Ladder Insurance Services, LLC are their own.
 Once you reach Ladder, SoFi is not involved and has no control over the products or services involved.
 The Ladder service is limited to documents and does not provide legal advice.
 Individual circumstances are unique and using documents provided is not a substitute for obtaining legal advice.